Please Don’t Tell Me You Love Me

 Perhaps you will sabotage just about every good thing that comes into your life, and then fail to take responsibility for the damage that you cause.

-The malevolence of your beliefs about yourself will show up in your day-to-day living, and you will probably be a taker.
+The malevolence of your beliefs about yourself will show up in your day-to-day living, and you will probably take much more than you give, if you give anything at all without any expectation of repayment.

 If you are selfish, you will not care about how your actions affect others (and being selfish is not a sign that you love yourself, rather it is a type of greed or, frankly, narcissism).